Vijayendra2707/satellite-building-change-detection/README.md

 Pillow
 Matplotlib
 Streamlit
+Hugging Face Hub
 Git
 GitHub
 Git LFS
 🎯 Key Technical Concepts
-Siamese neural networks
+Siamese Neural Networks
-Bi-temporal satellite image analysis
+FC-Siam-Diff
+Bi-temporal Satellite Image Analysis
-Building change detection
+Building Change Detection
-Pixel-level binary segmentation
+Pixel-level Binary Segmentation
-Feature difference learning
+Feature Difference Learning
-Encoder-decoder architecture
+Encoder-Decoder Architecture
-Skip connections
+Skip Connections
-Patch-based inference
+Patch-based Inference
-Full-resolution image reconstruction
+Full-resolution Image Reconstruction
-Probability thresholding
+Probability Thresholding
 IoU
 F1 Score
 Precision
 Recall
-🔬 Model Evaluation
+🔬 Evaluation

 The system was evaluated at both patch and full-image levels.

-Patch-level evaluation was used to assess individual 256×256 predictions, while full-image evaluation reconstructed predictions for the original 1024×1024 satellite images.
+Patch-level evaluation measures the quality of individual 256 × 256 predictions.

+Full-image evaluation reconstructs the predicted patches into the original 1024 × 1024 image resolution and evaluates the complete change map.

-The final pixel-level aggregate test results were:
+The final pixel-level aggregate results were:

 IoU       : 0.7691
 F1        : 0.8695
 Precision : 0.8809
 Recall    : 0.8583

-The system also includes analysis of:
+The project also includes qualitative analysis of:

 Best change detection cases
-Worst change detection cases
+Difficult / worst cases
 False-positive cases
-No-change images
+No-change cases
 🚧 Limitations

 The model is specifically trained for building change detection using the LEVIR-CD dataset.

-It is not a general-purpose satellite object detector and does not classify changes into categories such as:
+It is not a general-purpose satellite object detector.

+The system does not classify changes into categories such as:

 Roads
 Forests